PoisotLab/ms_svd_imputation/manuscript.md

 *not* being imputed are kept at the actual value.
 We capped the maximal number of iterations at 50, even though the value of the imputed cells stopped changing (defined as a step-wise change lower than $10\times \epsilon$) after less than 10 steps in most cases.
-The initial value we picked for this illustration is the connectance of the global host-virus interaction dataset, which amounts to the probability that any pair of organisms are found to interact (0.03).Yet, this can overestimate the importance of viruses with a narrow host range, or
+The initial value that we first picked for this illustration is the connectance of the global host-virus interaction dataset, which amounts to the probability that any pair of organisms are found to interact (0.03).Yet, this can overestimate the importance of viruses with a narrow host range, or